China at the 2006 Asian Games

 China competed in the 2006 Asian Games held in Doha, Qatar from December 1, 2006 to December 15, 2006.
-The team is composed of athletes from mainland China only – each of China's two special administrative regions had its own team (with the designations 'Hong Kong, China' and 'Macau, China', respectively).
-China topped the medal tally with 166 gold medals.
+The team is composed of athletes from People's Republic of China only – each of China's two special administrative regions had its own team (with the designations 'Hong Kong, China' and 'Macau, China', respectively).
+China topped again the medal tally with 166 gold medals, the highest number in an Asian Games event as a non-host country.

 Participation details

 Boxing

 China was represented by 10 amateur boxing athletes competing for the 11 gold medals at stake in this edition of the Asiad.
 Half of the entry list qualified for the semifinal bouts.